quickgrid/ai-resources/papers.md

  **BERT**
  - BERT (Bidirectional Encoder Representations from Transformers) is a `language representation model` introduced in the paper.
  - `Similar to GPT`, BERT has pre-training and fine-tuning stage.
 Each downstream task has separate finetuned model even if they are initialized with same pre-trained model parameters.
- - In contrast to GPT, BERT is a `transformer encoder model`.
+ - In contrast to GPT which is transformer decoder model due to left only context, bidirectional context model BERT is a `transformer encoder model`.
  - Designed to `pretrain` deep bidirectional representations from `unlabeled data` by `jointly conditioning on left and right context` in all layers.
  - `An additional output layer` is added to create `SOTA (state-of-the-art)` models that performs well on sentence-level and token-level tasks.
 Tasks include QA, language inference etc.
  - `Alleviates constraints` of unidirectional models (e.g. GPT) by introducing `Masked Language Model (MLM)` pre-training task.